 Employee Appreciation Day falls on the first Friday of March.
 The day is meant to honor employees everywhere.
 The ‘informal’ holiday is also to remind employers to recognize and reward their employee’s hard work and to offer tips for building a more grounded corporate culture through employee recognition and appreciation.

-Celebrated on the first Friday of March, the day is used by companies, CEOs, and organization to thank their employees for their efforts and services.
+Celebrated on the first Friday of March, the day is used by companies, CEOs, and organizations to thank their employees for their efforts and services.